Five benefits that come, simply from looking for the opportunities in a crisis

 Objects, people, and organisations that break under stress we call ‘fragile’.
 Objects, people, and organisations that survive under stress we call ‘robust’, ‘strong, or ‘resilient’.
 And objects, people, and organisations that can actually use stress to become stronger and more valuable, Taleb calls ‘antifragile’.

-The first step to becoming antifragile is to look for the opportunities.
+The first step to becoming antifragile is simply deciding to look for the opportunities in the situation.

-Together, these five ideas lie at the heart of Inner Leadership: generating more inspiration, building deeper understanding, staying in control, and finding better ways forward that will last.
-And ultimately it’s about learning to use any situation to make ourselves and our organisations antifragile, able to use change to become stronger and more valuable.
+Together, these five benefits lie at the heart of Inner Leadership: generating more inspiration, building deeper understanding, keeping us in control, and finding better ways forward that will last longer.
+Ultimately they are about developing the ability to use any situation to make ourselves and our organisations antifragile: able to use change to become not only stronger but also more valuable.

-All this begins in the moment when we decide simply to look for the opportunities in a crisis.
+All this begins at the moment you decide simply to look for the opportunities in the situation.

 Would any of these benefits be useful to you right now?
-Will you at least look for the opportunities in the difficulties you currently face?
+Have you looked for the opportunities that exist in the challenges you currently face?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.